Meet the Macintosh!

 at an Apple store, ask them about importing your PC files; they might

-some of your older programs with Mac versions; although most apps are
+some of your programs with Mac versions.
+Most apps are

-cross-platform these days, some oldies are not.
-See the "Switch 101"
+cross-platform these days, but some oldies are not, so ask about

 tried several times to install a driver for my [gizmo], why won't it